CTV Advertising: What is it and How Does it Work?

 Despite its popularity, CTV advertising is still an emerging marketplace and advertisers continue to face some challenges:

-- Measurement and reach are also challenges for advertisers, especially with the rise in bots and scams taking over viewership numbers.
-TVREV reported that 43% of industry leaders are concerned with the ability to measure a CTV advertising campaign’s effectiveness.
+2. Measurement and reach are also challenges for advertisers, especially with the rise in bots and scams taking over viewership numbers.
+TVREV reported that 43% of industry leaders are concerned with the ability to measure a CTV advertising campaign’s effectiveness

-- Connected TV advertisers may make the mistake of tight targeting, or narrowing their audience too much, which can limit a campaign’s impact.
-Using narrow targeting means advertisers must be extremely confident they’re reaching the right people.
+3. Connected TV advertisers may narrow their audience too much, limiting a campaign’s impact.
+Because each layer of third-party targeting increases pricing, tight targeting means advertisers must be extremely confident they’re reaching the right people in order for the return to be worthwhile.

 How Does CTV Advertising Differ from Other Types of TV Advertising?